mandalvesq/ebstagname/README.md

-# EBS Tag Name - Tag your volumes on AWS based on EC2 name.
+# EBS Tag Name

+Tag your volumes on AWS based on EC2 name.

+# What is it

 Function for Lambda in Python that takes the EC2 Tag name that volume is attached and puts on EBS Tag name.